RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ## Add persistent storage with hostpath
 Note: For now this works only if you have single node :)
 Check how much disk you have left `df -h`, if you have plenty then you can change pv disk size by modifying var named size in `playbooks/hostpath.yml`.
-You can also increase size of PVs by modifying array values...remembed to change both.
+You can also increase size of PVs by modifying array values...remember to change both.

-To start hostpath setup execute following on hypervizor
+To start hostpath setup execute following on hypervisor
 ```
 ansible-playbook -i /root/inventory playbooks/hostpath.yml
 ```